aster94/logic-analyzer/README.md

 if you don't want to download the exe files you can always download processing copy the .pde file and run it

 24/11/16 - published;
 26/11/16 - adding color;
 28/11/16 - completely new interface and added save function;

+next:
+possibility to disable the writing of microseconds